architech-boards/lora-documentation/source/qs1.3.rst

 1. Insert antenna and Micro-USB from the windows PC to the board and put the board on the table.

-2. Download and install the drivers for windows from mbed website,
+2. Download and install the drivers for windows from mbed website if you didn't it until now,

 .. image:: _static/download_mbed_driver.jpg